mavnn/mavnn.github.com/source/_posts/2017-04-06-level-up-your-f-number-skills.markdown

 This course will be aimed at people who have spent some time coding in F# (possibly after taking a course like the "[Fast Track to F#](https://skillsmatter.com/courses/473-tomas-petricek-phil-trelford-fast-track-to-fsharp#overview)") and realise that their projects could benefit from a deeper understanding of F# special abilities.
-A lot of these techniques would be especially useful for library authors.
+These techniques are especially useful for writing generic, reusable code - whether that's core internal code or widely used libraries.

 It will be a small group, allowing for personalization and some flexibility in design, but at its core it will be build up through four major topics: